CRag-01/IOT-Blockchain-RiceSupplyChain/README.md

 # Block Chain for RiceSupply Chain and Agriculture Traceability

-- Under Development
+Project Under Development

 ### Building a BlockChain
 Basic blockchain structure using Python to give us a unserstanding about -
   - Mining
   - Transactions
   - Proof of Work
-  - COnsensus
+  - Consensus